TadiT7/treble_experimentations_wiki/Timovi-Insignia-Delta-3.md

 ## Steps to install

 * Step 1: `fastboot OEM unlock` / `fastboot flashing unlock`
-* Step 2: disable force encryption (data encryption have been not tested yet!) in `/vendor/fstab.mt6580`
+* Step 2: disable force encryption (data encryption are not tested yet!
+Ignore this step under your own risk!) in `/vendor/fstab.mt6580`
 * Step 3: factory reset with stock Recovery
 * flash this image with the `fastboot` utility:
     ```